You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 The next stop on this itinerary is Tembeling Beach and Forest.
 As the name already indicates, you’re passing a forest, which leads to a small beach.
 The best part of Tembeling is it’s fresh waterhole though.
 It’s only small, so for this spot too: the earlier the better.

-Note that you’ll need to park your bike on the main road already, not where I put the pin on the map.
+Note that you’ll need to park your bike on the main road, not where I put the pin on the map.
 I think that if you really insist they will let you pass and drive on your own, but the road is very narrow, there are some steep parts and it’s generally in really bad condition.
 So the guys at the parking will tell you it’s not possible to drive down, and you’ll either need to walk or take one of their motor taxi’s down.
 We walked, and it took us about half an hour.

 Stop 3: Kelingking Beach

 Kelingking Beach is the most iconic of Nusa Penida’s beaches.
 It’s the picture that pops up everywhere when you search for Nusa Penida.
-This beach is actually best enjoyed from above, especially if you only have one day to explore Nusa Penida.
+This beach is best enjoyed from above, especially if you only have one day to explore Nusa Penida.
 Getting down is very tricky.
-If you thought Diamond Beach was challenging, it’s better to not attempt to go down to this beach.
+If you thought Diamond Beach was challenging, it’s better not to go down to this beach.
 Also, if you only have one day and you want to visit all the places that I mentioned here, you probably won’t have enough time to go down this one.

 If you do decide to go down, do so very carefully.
 The first part is fine, the steps are well carved and it’s not so difficult.
 But then, the stairs turn toward the right and slowly disappear.
 The steps become less and less clear until they completely disappear and you’re climbing down rocks.
 Do consider wearing sneakers if you’re planning on going down.
 Otherwise, go barefoot.
 It’s a long, challenging, and crowded way down, but once you’re down the beach is really pretty.
 But unfortunately not suited for swimming.
-Again, if you’re super confident swimming in these kinds of waters you’ll be fine, but if not please don’t try.
+Again, if you’re super confident swimming in these kinds of waters you’ll be fine, but if not please don’t try it.
 It’s not worth the risk.

 Stop 4: Broken Beach and Angels Billabong